gjr80/weewx-aurora/README.md

 ## Support ##

 General support issues may be raised in the Google Groups [weewx-user forum](https://groups.google.com/group/weewx-user "Google Groups weewx-user forum").
-Specific bugs in the *Aurora* extension code should be the subject of a new issue raised via the [Issues Page](https://github.com/gjr80/weewx-aurora/issues "Aurora extension issues").
+Specific bugs in the *Aurora* extension code should be the subject of a new issue raised via the *Aurora* extension [Issues Page](https://github.com/gjr80/weewx-aurora/issues "Aurora extension issues").

 ## Licensing ##